atimpone/aws-foundation-journey/1-dev-environments/2-7-onboard-dev-teams.md

 6. Select `acme-team-a-dev` or similar.
 7. Select **`Add user`**.

-## 5. Enable Foundation Team Members Access to Their Development AWS Account
+## 5. Add Foundation Team Members to Development Group

 Since you've already created users in AWS SSO for foundation team members, all you need to do to at this stage is to add the foundation team member users to the newly created foundation development group in AWS SSO.